 Lung cancer continues to be the leading cause of cancer-related deaths worldwide.
-Early detection and accurate diagnosis of lung lesions are critical to reduce mortality and there remains a need for a collaborative effort in the discovery of advanced therapeutic approaches for lung cancer.
+Early detection and accurate diagnosis of lung lesions are critical to reduce mortality.
+There remains a need for a collaborative effort in the underlying mechanisms of lung cancer and the discovery of advanced therapeutic approaches.
 SCIREQ is proud to be a part of the efforts by offering state-of-the art equipment for preclinical studies.

 Cancer model generation and advancing therapeutic approaches are important components of preclinical cancer studies.
 SCIREQ offers both the tools for cancer model generation and to allow the investigation of advancements in surgery as a therapeutic approach in small subjects.